- This story is regularly updated for relevance. Last updated: July 9, 2021

 Australia and New Zealand to team up for travel bubble

-Australians can soon visit New Zealand as part of the “trans-Tasman travel bubble.”
+Australians can now visit New Zealand as part of the “trans-Tasman travel bubble.”
 Australia is also working to allow citizens to travel to other nearby countries like Singapore, Hong Kong, Japan, South Korea, Taiwan, Fiji, and New Caledonia, though it will take longer to coordinate.

 As for international travelers, Qantas, Australia’s largest airline, recently started selling plane tickets for October 2021 from more than 20 locations, including Los Angeles.
 Though this is not a definitive start date for international travel, it is a hopeful sign that by the end of 2021, Americans can travel to Australia once again.